-- Some variables must be pre-assigned to registers. - E.g. on X86 the multiplication instruction: IMul must define %rax - Arguments of a call have pre-assigned registers - To properly allocate temporaries, we treat registers as nodes in the interference graph with pre-assigned colours. - Pre-coloured nodes can't be removed during simplification. - Trick: Treat pre-coloured nodes as having "infinite" degree in the interference graph this guarantees they won't be simplified. - When the graph is empty except the pre-coloured nodes, we have reached the point where we start colouring the rest of the nodes.
+- Some variables must be pre-assigned to registers. - E.g. on X86 the multiplication instruction: IMul must define %rax - The "Call" instruction should kill the caller-save registers %rax, %rcx, %rdx. - Any temporary variable live across a call interferes with the caller-save registers. - To properly allocate temporaries, we treat registers as nodes in the interference graph with pre-assigned colours. - Pre-coloured nodes can't be removed during simplification. - Trick: Treat pre-coloured nodes as having "infinite" degree in the interference graph this guarantees they won't be simplified. - When the graph is empty except the pre-coloured nodes, we have reached the point where we start colouring the rest of the nodes.